AustinDevs/deadlinecalculators.com/_posts/2023-12-12-exploring-the-indoor-cycling-community-in-austin-tx.md

 ## The Thriving Indoor Cycling Scene in Austin

 Indoor cycling in Austin is more than just a workout; it's a lifestyle.
 The city's health-conscious residents have embraced this form of exercise for its efficiency, community aspect, and sheer fun.
-Here’s why Austin's indoor cycling scene is booming:
+Here's why Austin's indoor cycling scene is booming:

 ### Vibrant and Diverse Community